63days/Transglot/README.md

 __mIOU(%) scores with the binarized attention map and the ground truth.__
 Each row and column indicates the name of the label inserted as input and an actual part area respectively.
-I also uploaded the code for calculating the IoU in `iou_calculate.ipynb`.
+I also uploaded the code for calculating IoU in `iou_calculate.ipynb`.

 ## Reference
 This code is based on some open sources below.